Scoliosis Diagnosis & Treatment Options

 How is Scoliosis Diagnosed?

-Accurate and thorough diagnosis is key to selecting the best treatment options.
+An accurate and thorough diagnosis is key to selecting the best treatment options for scoliosis.
 The following is part of a comprehensive diagnostic workup:

 - Medical history – Assessment of symptoms, previous treatments and care.